rebelsky/sams-assorted-musings-reflections/grinnell-football.md

 ---

 Do I think we should eliminate football?
 I don't know.
-And, fortunately, that's not my call.
+Fortunately, that's not my call.
 Do I think we need a campus-wide discussion about whether we should eliminate football?
 Definitely.